Student Insights (1)

 This post is written by Samia Hathroubi.
 She is a French-Tunisian commentator and social activist who specialises in the question of minorities and development in Europe generally and Paris more specifically.
 She is very active in anti-racism campaigning with a focus on issues relating to Islamophobia and Anti-Semitism.
 She is currently working on projects to promote the rights of minorities and inter-faith dialogue with a number of European, French and US-based institutions, including the New York-based Foundation for Ethnic Understanding, a non-profit organization dedicated to promoting racial harmony and strengthening inter-group relations.

-Samia is currently taking the Woolf Institute e-learning course, Jews, Christians and Muslims in Europe: Modern Challenges.
+For further details of the Woolf Institute online course, Jews, Christians and Muslims in Europe: Modern Challenges, click here.

 Back to Blog